tokkonopapa/WordPress-IP-Geo-Block/_drafts/which-attacks-prevented.md

 Then I examined the prevention ability of
-  [IP Geo Block in 2.1.0][IP-Geo-Block] based on the type of validation, that are:
+  [IP Geo Block in 2.1.0][IP-Geo-Block] based on the type of validation method, that are:

 1. validate by **Geo**location
 2. validate by WP-**ZEP**